nivekcode/svg-to-ts/README.md

 An alternative for bigger projects is to use a JavaScript-based configuration file.
 The main advantage here is there you can create dynamic configurations, but also use plain-old JavaScript objects, allowing you to add comments, etc. This is useful for more complex configurations where comments can clarify why options are defined in a certain way.

 JS configurations must be defined as a CommonJS module.
+Whenever you want to use a JS configuration file your rc file has to end with `.js`.

 Here's an example: